kreshuklab/mouse-embryo-seg/README.md

 The segmentation results will be saved in the network prediction hdf5 files as a separate dataset called `cc_segmentation`.

 ## Segmentation of live membrane stained images (light-sheet)
-1. Download the 3D UNet model files, trained to predict the boundaries from [here](todo)
+1. Download the 3D UNet model files, trained to predict the membranes from [here](https://oc.embl.de/index.php/s/Z7XUdh67FT5N70i)
 2. Add model to PlantSeg: Create directory `~/.plantseg_models/lightsheet_unet_mouse_embryo_membranes` and copy the downloaded files (`config_train.yml`, `last_checkpoint.pytorch`, `best_checkpoint.pytorch`) into it.
 3. Update `path` attribute in the plantseg's [YAML config](configs/plantseg_membranes/plantseg_config.yaml) to point to the directory containing the membrane stained images
 4. Segment the nuclei using PlantSeg: